-Both the PEN-F and the FT7 are recent models that are part of the current product line-up.
-The FT7 replaced the earlier Panasonic FT6, while the PEN-F does not have a direct predecessor.
+The FT7 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is the Olympus PEN-F better than the Panasonic FT7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.